 I am looking for tips, encouragement, advice help from other "Stretcher" subscribers.
 I am having a hard time making the decision whether or not to quit.
 My husband supports my decision, no matter what it is.
 Also, if I did quit, I wouldn't be giving up any health or dental benefits because my husband also works for the same company.
 We have one child, age 9.
 We have a small amount of credit card debt, a mortgage payment and a car payment.
 We live in a small town in the South where the cost of living is low.

-I have tried to find a local high school student who could keep my child, but haven' had any luck.
+I have tried to find a local high school student who could keep my child so I can continue working, but haven' had any luck.
 I don't have family to keep my child and have no brothers or sisters.
 Any tips or information or resources, books that would help me to make my decision would be helpful.

 The only book that I know of that does an excellent job on this subject is "How to Survive Without a Salary" by Charles Long.
 This book combines most of the ideas you will find in how-to-budget and frugality books and also goes into excellent detail on the type of life you will most likely lead after you quit your job.
 You should be able to find it at your local library.
 If it's not there, have the librarians check to see if it's located somewhere in the state.

 I don't advocate reading more than one book at a time if you are about to change your lifestyle; which you undoubtedly will when you trade off your current standard of living for what may become a better quality of life.
 However, during this process you will need your share of success stories and practical low-cost solutions to better handle life's various problems.
 The Bible for most frugal oriented individuals has been The Tightwad Gazette series by Amy Dacyzyn.